two bed villa

 This all translates to the costs being passed on to consumers.

 A massage will generally be a bit more expensive than what you would expect in Bali.
+Items from the convenience store are a little more expensive.
 Beer, alcohol and food is all more expensive than Bali.
 Accommodation is generally more expensive, and to rent a scooter and fill it up is also a bit more expensive than Bali.

 We don’t say any of this to put you off the island, it simply helps you to understand why things are the way they are.